 The Company evaluates the recoverability of its long-lived assets, including property, plant and equipment and the intangible assets and for impairment whenever events or changes in circumstances indicate that the carrying amount of its asset may not be fully recoverable.
 When these events occur, the Company measures impairment by comparing the carrying amount of the assets to the estimated undiscounted future cash flows expected to result from the use of the asset and their eventual disposition.
 If the sum of the expected undiscounted cash flows is less than the carrying amount of the asset, the Company recognizes an impairment loss based on the excess of the carrying amount of the asset over their fair value.
 Fair value is generally determined by discounting the cash flows expected to be generated by the asset when the market prices are not readily available.
 The adjusted carrying amount of the asset is the new cost basis and is depreciated over the asset's remaining useful life.
-Long-lived assets are grouped with other assets and liabilities.
+Long-lived assets are grouped with other assets and liabilities at the lowest level for which identifiable cash flows are largely independent of the cash flows of other assets and liabilities.